trozman/Tweetbotty/README.md

 4. Upgrade your Twitter developer account to the 'Elevated' account (free)
 5. Copy/paste your twitter keys in 'tweetconfig.txt'
 6. Put some tweets to 'Tweets.xlsx', worksheet 'Tweets', Column B, each tweet to separate row
+7. Optional: Put some images to /tw_pics subfolder, add references to image names (e. g.
+Image01.jpg) to Tweets.xslx Column F
-7. Run it:
+8. Run it:
     ```bash
     python xls2tw.py
     ```

-8. This tweetbot will run forewer: it will read tweets in sequence from excel tile, publish it to Twitter, pausing for X hours.
+8. This tweetbot will run forewer: it will read tweets and images (if exist) in sequence from excel tile, publish it to Twitter, pausing for X hours.
 If it finds the empty row in the spreadsheet(no more tweets), it will start from the beginning.
 You can add rows with tweets while this script is running.